Semantic linter

 We’ve found giving the rules a number, and making them specific and deterministic, is most successful.

-⚠️ Neo also has the ability to use code quality guidelines while writing code.
+⚠️ Neo will also use semantic linter rules while writing code.

 To set this up, create a “Semantic linter rules” document in your document manager tool with a table containing the first couple of rules you can think of in it.